gospel-desk/www.logstown.com/about/index.md

 1. <b>IRL</b>—My favorite thing is talking about this stuff face-to-face.
 Let’s do more of those! 💃

-A little background: I grew up in the Episcopal Church, and I did my undergraduate work at Wheaton College in Ancient Languages, with a minor in Biblical and Theological Studies.
-I helped to found the Anglican Church in North America, and now I am a catechumen in the Orthodox Church in America.
+A little background: I grew up in the Episcopal Church, and I studied Ancient Languages (with a minor in Biblical and Theological Studies) at Wheaton College.
+I helped to launch the Anglican Church in North America, and now I am a catechumen in the Orthodox Church in America.
 Lord Jesus Christ, have mercy on me!

 Thanks for visiting.
 God bless! ☦️